-After six weeks, students should leave either course with a toolkit they can use in their own classes.
-Students should also leave with a clearer sense of themselves as writers, and a clearer sense of where they stand relative to the undergraduates they teach (who they once were) and the faculty who teach them (who they hope to become).
-By focusing attention on both the immediate value of these required courses (the toolkit) and the long term value (professional development as teachers and writers) I hope we are able to build a more receptive audience for these courses, which, in turn, improves the learning environment for everyone involved.
+After six weeks, students should leave each course with a toolkit they can use in their own classes.
+Students should also leave with a clearer sense of themselves as writers, and a clearer sense of their position as writers relative to the undergraduates they teach (who they once were) and the faculty who teach them (who they hope to become).
+By focusing attention on the immediate value of these required courses (the toolkit) and the long-term value (professional development as teachers and writers), I hope we are able to build a more receptive audience for these courses.
+A receptive audience makes for an improved learning environment.